sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image, the model is completely sure that this is a turn right ahead traffic sign (~100%).
+This shows that the trained model is not only able to classify real world images but also artificially created traffic signs.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 1.00         			| Turn right ahead 									|